TOOTH DECAY AND CAVITIES: SYMPTOMS, CAUSES AND TREATMENT

 What Is a Cavity?

 It’s actually pretty simple.
-Decay (or softening of enamel) happens over time and the result is a cavity—a defect left in the tooth.
-Teeth are covered with a hard, protective top layer called enamel.
-But once the enamel is weakened by acids produced by bacteria, a pit or cavity is formed in or on the tooth surface.
+Decay (or softening of enamel) happens over time and, when tooth decay is not properly addressed, the result is a cavity—a defect left in the tooth.
+Teeth are covered with a hard, protective outer layer called enamel.
+But once the enamel is weakened by acids produced by bacteria in your mouth, a pit or cavity can form in the tooth surface.

 What Causes Cavities and Tooth Decay?

-Tooth decay occurs when foods containing carbohydrates become trapped between teeth and are not completely removed with brushing and flossing.
-The plaque bacteria generate acidic by-products that eat away at the tooth enamel, slowly creating holes in the teeth called cavities.
+Tooth decay (such as a cavity) can occur for several reasons, one of which is when foods containing carbohydrates become trapped between teeth and are not completely removed with brushing and flossing.
+The plaque bacteria generate acidic by-products that eat away at the tooth’s enamel, slowly creating holes in the teeth called cavities.
 Without treatment, these holes can grow larger over time and may even destroy the whole tooth.

-Major causes of tooth decay are sugary, sticky foods and beverages.
-The more sugar consumed, the more acid, which gets produced leading to decay.
-Sugar combines with plaque to weaken the enamel leaving you vulnerable to tooth decay.
-Each time you eat a sugary snack, your teeth are vulnerable to damage from the acids for the next 20 minutes.
+Some of the major causes of tooth decay are sugary, sticky foods and beverages.
+The more sugar consumed, the more acid leading to decay gets produced by the bacteria in your mouth.
+Sugar combined with plaque weakens the enamel leaving you vulnerable to tooth decay.
+Each time you eat a sugary snack, your teeth are vulnerable to damage from the acids produced by the bacteria.
 It is important to understand the causes of tooth decay so you can learn the proper way to care for your teeth and care for your health.

 Common Causes of Tooth Decay and Cavities

 - Frequent snacking.
 Some diets suggest eating several small meals each day to help lose weight or maintain weight loss.
-But remember that if you snack frequently, no matter what type of food, the acid in the food has more time to damage your teeth.
-Here’s another tip: Brushing your teeth after eating not only removes plaque, it can also help you stick to your diet by making your mouth feel cleaner so you’ll be less likely to snack.
+But remember that if you snack frequently, no matter what type of food, the acid produced by the bacteria has more time to damage your teeth.
+Consider brushing your teeth with a fluoride toothpaste after eating to remove plaque.

 - Receding gums.
 If your gums are receding, plaque can form near the roots of the teeth, which are not protected by tooth enamel and are more vulnerable to decay.